Twenty-seven and half million low-income households in urban India invest a disproportionate amount of their income on private sector education.

 - Adapted IDELA, a tool to measure early learning outcomes for children

-- Preschool Assessment Tool to measure the quality of preschool education and sustainability of ABL in an APS
+- Scoring Tool for Assessing Readiness at School (STARS) to measure the quality of preschool education and sustainability of ABL in an APS